highrollerBTC/SR-ROS/README.md

-**Donations welcome at Highroller.btc.**

-**For the community.
-Open source.**

-**Perpetual Demand + Rock DeFi Ecosystem.**

-**Current Phase: Mainnet Launch Incoming**

-_**If you follow the GitHub or Twitter you'll be informed on when ROCK's apps are ready for use!**_

-See Community Guides for more on how to use contract for yourself.
-(Coming Soon) Remember to modify your contracts and test them on testnet first!
-It's important you test, test and test some more.
-AKA Test on testnet.
-Test on mainnet at your own risk.
-Currently working around LiSTX and fixing minor bugs, but mainnet is coming.

-**ROCK DeFi Ecosystem on Stacks – Open Source Contracts for the Community**
+<h1 align="center">ROCK Ecosystem DeFi</h1>
+<h2 align="center">Contracts by Highroller.btc</h2>

 Welcome to the ROCK Ecosystem!
+See Mainnet folder for mainnet contracts, and Testnet folder for testnet contracts

 This collection of smart contracts is designed to bring perpetual demand and a full DeFi ecosystem to any token on the Stacks blockchain.

 Built with a community-first mindset that incorporates everything good about Bitcoin and Stacks, these contracts create sustainable demand, circular value, and open up decentralized financial operations for your token.

 With a bit of configuration, they can be adapted to serve a variety of use cases.
 Let's dive into the contracts and the ecosystem that will power the next phase of #BitcoinDeFi.

----------See Mainnet folder for mainnet contracts, and Testnet folder for testnet contracts------------------

 ## 📜 Contracts Overview

-### 1. **BuyInROCKTestnet & BuyInRockMainnet**
-   - **Description:** Enables users to buy NFTs in the token of their choice, especially ROCK, your community’s memecoin.
-This contract allows minting in ROCK by swapping it for STX in the background and then minting the NFT.
-No more minting in just STX from Gamma; use your token to power your NFT minting!
-   - **Use Cases:** Useful for any NFT collection that wishes to offer their community the ability to mint using a specific token.

-   - Coming Soon

-### 2. **StakeForROCK**
+### 1. **StakeForROCK**
    - **Description:** Stake your NFTs and earn rewards in ROCK.
 The longer you stake, the more rewards you accumulate.
 It's a simple yet powerful staking platform that can be extended to future collaborations with other communities.
    - **Use Cases:** For communities wishing to offer a staking mechanism for their NFTs that produces linear rewards over time.

-   - Mainnet Launch incoming.
+   - Mainnet Launch: Very soon.

 ### 3. **ImmortalHardv3**
    - **Description:** ImmortalHardv3 is a self-monitored and maintained vault for LiSTX.
 Effectively, you can now have perpetual demand on Stacks using LiSTX, Bitflow and ROCK.
    - It acts as a one-way funnel into ROCK, periodically allowing a small percentage of LiSTX to be swapped into ROCK.
 This drives perpetual demand by funneling these funds into further parts of the ecosystem like SwapForStakeNBurn.
    - **Use Cases:** This contract can be used to maintain perpetual demand for your token by consistently converting assets into ROCK (or another token of your choice) for further use within the ecosystem.

-   - Mainnet Launch incoming.
+   - Mainnet Launch: Very soon.

-### 5. **Lending**
-   - **Description:** A temporary lending protocol based on Hiro's sample code, which provides a foundation for building out decentralized finance features.
-This contract can be expanded for DeFi use cases specific to your community's memecoin.
-   - Currently more of a placeholder, but can be expanded into a full lending solution for community tokens.

 ---

 ## 🚀 How it Works: The ROCK Ecosystem Flow

-1. **Mint in ROCK:** BuyInROCK allows your community to mint NFTs using ROCK or any other memecoin.
-This app works by swapping ROCK for STX in the background to facilitate the minting process.
+ **Staking:** With StakeForROCK, users can stake their ROCK NFTs and earn rewards.
+This staking platform can be extended for future collaborations and projects, offering even more utility to the ROCK ecosystem.

-2. **Perpetual Demand/Perpetual Buying Pressure:** ImmortalHardv3 periodically swaps a percentage of LiSTX into ROCK.
+**Perpetual Demand/Perpetual Buying Pressure:** ImmortalHardv3 periodically swaps a percentage of LiSTX into ROCK.
 This ensures continuous demand for ROCK and fuels the entire ecosystem.
 One way funnel means this LiSTX can only be used to buy more ROCK.
 LET'S GO BABY.

-4. **Staking:** With StakeForROCK, users can stake their ROCK NFTs and earn rewards.
-This staking platform can be extended for future collaborations and projects, offering even more utility to the ROCK ecosystem.

-5. **Circular Value:** All these contracts work in harmony to create a full, circular DeFi ecosystem that drives value to your token.
+All these contracts work in harmony to create a full, circular DeFi ecosystem that drives value to your token.
 It’s open, decentralized, and configurable to suit various needs.
 It allows some gamification and competition, along with a natural mechanism of buying power being leveraged.
 HARD.
 At the base layer of LiSTX is the Bitcoin rewards from Stacks' stacking protocol.
 So it really is Bitcoin and Stack's ethos taking fruit.

 Stacks leverages Bitcoin, and ROCK leverages Stacks' leveraging Bitcoin.